woothee/woothee/README.md

 Project Woothee is multi-language user-agent strings parsers.

+You can try it on demo site: http://woothee.github.io/

 ## Why new project?

 We needs just same logic over 2 or more programming languages, for use on various frameworks, middlewares and environments.